Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Bootstrap calibration of the test

-In the supplementary materials, we will give details on how the conditions in Theorem \ref{thm:bootstrap_general} hold for $k$-monotone, completely monotone and log-concave densities.
-As a result of Theorem \ref{thm:bootstrap_general}, we have the following bootstrap procedure for finding the critical value of the test.
+In the appendix, we provide details showing that the conditions in Theorem \ref{thm:bootstrap_general} are satisfied for $k$-monotone, completely monotone, and log-concave densities.
+Specifically, for testing $k$-monotonicity and complete monotonicity, these conditions hold if the true underlying density satisfies Conditions (A) and (B); for testing log-concavity, it is sufficient for the true density to have a finite first absolute moment.
+As a result of Theorem \ref{thm:bootstrap_general}, we have the following bootstrap procedure for determining the critical value of the test.